wdi-sf-jan/notes/intro_to_http_ajax/README.md

 ## Prep for exercises 4 and 5

 * Clone the repo [jquery ajax playground](https://github.com/wdi-sf-jan/jquery-ajax-playground) to your wdi exercises directory
+* Open up a terminal, follow the instructions in the repo's README
+* Run `$ npm start` from where you cloned the repo

 ### Exercise 4